Poll Worker Resources

 THE ELECTION DAY GUIDE FOR POLL WORKERS

-2024 PRIMARY ELECTION EDITION
+2024 GENERAL ELECTION EDITION

 The Election Day Guide, in addition to in-person training, help poll workers to: